Skip navigation

 About your Smartcard

 Your Student Smartcard is an essential part of getting started at Northumbria.
-You should arrange to collect your Smartcard during your Induction Week and keep it with you at all times.
+You should collect your Smartcard during your Induction Week and keep it with you at all times.
 Your Smartcard is your student identification, and will also be used for essential everyday tasks like accessing University buildings, registering your attendance, using the University Library and much more.

 See Collecting your Smartcard from Campus on your Student Portal for full details.